-Swing states front and center as polls set to close on Election Day
+Polls begin to close across America as Trump, Biden pick up electoral votes

-All eyes are on swing states like Pennsylvania, Ohio, Arizona and more
+All eyes are on swing states like Pennsylvania, Ohio, Arizona, Georgia and more

-Polls across America are set to close Tuesday night as President Trump and Democratic nominee Joe Biden battle for a handful of battleground states after a combative presidential campaign rocked by the coronavirus pandemic.
+The first race projections of the 2020 presidential election are in as President Trump and Democratic nominee Joe Biden battle for a handful of battleground states after a combative presidential campaign rocked by the coronavirus pandemic.

-The first Election Day polls in Eastern Time Zone areas of Indiana and Kentucky have closed.
-The remaining polls in those states, as well as polls in a handful of other states, will close at 7 p.m.
-E.T.
+The Fox News Decision Desk projects that Biden will win Virginia and Vermont, representing 16 electoral votes.

+The Fox News Decision Desk also projects that Trump will win Kentucky, representing 8 electoral votes.

 Election Day Tuesday marks the end of a presidential race where Americans -- who have cast more early and mail ballots this year than in any past election -- had their say on whether to give Trump a second term or go a different direction with Biden.